- SAP and the IT media have aggressively pushed S/4HANA.

 “Customers are upset that these products acquired are not running natively on HANA.
 SAP tries to tell them it does in the cloud, only to find out the software is sitting on a VM on a normal server somewhere.”

 The IT media has been promoting S/4HANA like crazy since S/4HANA first came out, with paid placements and advertising driving IT media entities to cover S/4HANA with aplomb and little critical thinking.
-However, when the shortcomings stream in, all of a sudden the coverage becomes quite abbreviated.
+However, when the shortcomings stream in, all of a sudden, the coverage becomes quite abbreviated.
 UnderArmour, the Swiss Government (with a massive increase in the initial budget for the implementation), Haribo and Lidl have had setbacks or failures.
 But only the Lidl implementation has much information come out about it, and even Lidl is highly censored.
-The false information streaming into Swiss Post is going to lead to considerable overruns.
+The false information streaming into the Swiss Post is going to lead to considerable overruns.
 All of this, and the likelihood of the S/4HANA implementation even being successful is low.